 - Compute a priority for each virtual register.

 - More complicated because the control flow enters the picture.

-- Liveness and Live Ranges: Live ranges consists of a set of definitions and uses that are related to each other as they i.e. no single register can be common in such couple of instruction/data.
+- Liveness and Live Ranges: Live ranges consist of a set of definitions and uses that are related to each other as they i.e. no single register can be common in a such couple of instruction/data.

 Following is a way to find out Live ranges in a block.
 A live range is represented as an interval [i,j], where i is the definition and j is the last use.